Nishat Khan

-Nishat Khan (born 25 October 1960) is an Indian sitar player from an illustrious musical family and the foremost sitar virtuoso of his generation.
+Nishat Khan (born 25 October 1960) is an Indian sitar player from a noted musical family and the foremost sitar virtuoso of his generation.

 As a composer and music producer he has collaborated with some of the world's leading musicians such as Paco Peña, John McLaughlin, Philip Glass and Evelyn Glennie.
 His sitar concerto "Gate of the Moon" premiered with the BBC National Orchestra for the Proms at Royal Albert Hall in 2013.

 Early life

 Nishat Khan was born on 25 October 1960 in Park Circus area of Kolkata, India in a house on a road named after his grandfather 'Ustad Enayat Khan Avenue'.
-He is the son of the sitar player Imrat Khan and the nephew of the legendary sitar player Vilayat Khan, who come from the leading family of instrumental music in the North Indian classical tradition, the Etawah gharana.
+He is the son of the sitar player Imrat Khan and the nephew of the legendary sitar player Vilayat Khan, who come from a leading family of instrumental music in the North Indian classical tradition, the Etawah gharana.
 With seven generations of sitar and surbahar (bass sitar) players, they directly influenced the evolution of sitar up to the present day.

 Khan started playing the sitar at the age of 3 and gave his first concert at the age of 7 in Kolkata.
-Riyaaz (practice) was rigorous, disciplined and enjoyable, often playing late into the night.
-He was always around music and there was no conversation without it, all his entertainment was centered on music.
-Nishat learned from his father and his guru, responsible for initiating his career, though his uncle Vilayat Khan was a great influence and inspiration for him.
-He even skipped school to play sitar, and his father agreed to let him practice instead.
-Of course he attended a lot of concerts, as his family was always having visiting musicians and friends and when he returned home, an analysis of what he heard and “taalim” (training) would start.
+Riyaaz (practice) was rigorous, often playing late into the night.
+Nishat's father was his guru and responsible for initiating his career, while his uncle Vilayat Khan was also a great influence and inspiration for him.
+He often attended concerts and would then give an analysis of what he heard upon returning home as a form of taleem (training).